Start your homestead right by avoiding our mistakes! You’ll make your own, and not repeating ours will put you ahead of the game.

 There are rural homesteaders who share traits of both of those – not everyone “out in the country” has a huge lot after all.

-But OH, how many of us make the same mistakes on our path to sustainable and self-reliant living.
-We are no exceptions – in fact, this post was written in response to some huge mistakes that we have made.
+But OH, how many of us make the same mistakes on our path to sustainable and self-reliant living!
+We’re no exceptions – in fact, this post was written in response to some huge mistakes that we’ve made.
 Let’s see how to prevent you from making the same homesteading mistakes!

 There are some things that every homesteader should keep in mind before embarking on the journey towards freedom and personal responsibility that homesteading provides.